websiteinspiration/bugsplat.rb/entries/checkup.md

 * A free (up to $249/month retail) account at [Baremetrics](https://www.baremetrics.io/) for your Stripe-based SaaS application
 * A yearly SSL certificate renewal and installation
-* Periodic application of Rails security updates
+* Patches to apply for Rails security updates
-* A monthly security scan of your application's source, looking for common security vulnerabilities.
+* A monthly security scan of your application's source, looking for common security vulnerabilities
+* A monthly black-box security scan of your production application, looking for XSS and sql injection vulnerabilities
-* A monthly report with the latest set of Stripe changes and how they can improve your business, as well as patches that you optionally apply to implement them.
+* A monthly report with the latest set of Stripe changes and how they can improve your business, as well as patches that you optionally apply to implement them

 ## Who are you?